Del Mar College: Athletics

 In the 1950s, Del Mar College fielded a nationally-ranked football program.
 The 1951 Del Mar Vikings football team earned a 9–1 record, won the South Texas Conference championship, and was ranked in the Litkenhous Ratings as the 86th best college football team in the country.
+However due to financial costs, the football team had to be dropped.
+Now, the college has a sports program called the Intramural Sports Program.
+The program consists of activities for its staff and students such as the color run, fitness challenges, and team sports.